ivlie1495/flutter-music-player/README.md

 A few resources to get you started this Flutter project:

 - Clone or download this repository.
 You will need `flutter` installed globally on your machine.
-- Open emulator or prepared real device.
+- Open emulator or prepared real device with minSdkVersion 21.
 - Run `flutter pub get`.
 - Run the app in with your emulator or real device.